daytonaio/content/articles/20240820_gpu_utilization.md

 Running the script should generate text similar to the following:

 ```
-Once upon a time in a land far, far away, the world was a land of the dead, where the dead were buried, and the dead were buried.
-The dead were buried in the land of the dead, and the dead were buried in
+Once upon a time in a land far, far away, they would be able to see through their mind, and understand their own thoughts.
+We should be ashamed of ourselves, but we must not be ashamed of ourselves.
+We can only see and feel
 ```

-As you may have noticed, the initial output is repetitive and low quality.
-We will fix this in the following sections.
+The output will be different each time the command is run.

 ## Implementing Advanced Text Generation Techniques